relivantdelivantbackup/midi.py/README.md

 # How to use

-Click on Releases, there will be new releases in there coming in each week or month You could check out the old version of Midi.py v1.2!
+Click on Releases, there will be new releases in there coming in each week or month, you could check out the old version of Midi.py v1.2!